apache/nuttx/configs/esp32-core/README.txt

   Open Issues:

-  1. Currently all device interrupts are handled on the PRO CPU only.
-Critical sections will attempt to disable interrupts but will now disable interrupts only on the current CPU (which may not be CPU0).
-Perhaps that should be a spinlock to prohibit execution of interrupts on CPU0 when other CPUs are in a critical section?

-  2. Cache Issues.
+  1. Cache Issues.
 I have not though about this yet, but certainly caching is an issue in an SMP system:

      - Cache coherency.
 Are there separate caches for each CPU?
 Or a single